-26 Years Ago: Robert Plant Releases ‘Now and Zen’
+When Robert Plant Finally Embraced His Past on ‘Now and Zen’

-The singer — quite admirably — spent the eight years since the legendary group's breakup working hard to establish a solo body of work that didn't tread on Zeppelin's sonic territory, and avoided playing any of their hits at his own concerts.
+The singer spent the eight years since the legendary group's breakup working hard to establish a solo body of work that didn't tread on Zeppelin's sonic territory, and avoided playing any of their hits at his own concerts.

 "I've stopped apologizing to myself for having this great period of success and fanatical acceptance," Plant explained to Rolling Stone magazine in a March 24, 1988 interview.
 "It's time to get on and enjoy it now."
 Inspired by new songwriting partner Phil Johnstone, and perhaps by the wave of Zeppelin imitators and borrowers enjoying the fruits of his labor at the time, Plant began to open the door to his past.

-Not everything on the album stands the test of time — the sound can get a little too pristine at times, and tracks like ‘Why’ veer dangerously close to Howard Jones synth-pop territory.
-But highlights abound, including the gorgeous ballad ‘Ship of Fools,’ the gloriously disjointed ‘White, Clean and Neat’ and ‘Billy's Revenge,’ a lively, irreverent number that blends doo-wop, rockabilly and what sounds like the world's most demented carnival piano player.
+Not everything on the album stands the test of time: The sound can occasionally get a little too pristine, and tracks like "Why" veer dangerously close to Howard Jones synth-pop territory.
+But highlights abound, including the gorgeous ballad "Ship of Fools," the gloriously disjointed "White, Clean and Neat" and "Billy's Revenge," a lively, irreverent number that blends doo-wop, rockabilly and what sounds like the world's most demented carnival piano player.

 In one of the era's most welcome developments, Plant also began performing Led Zeppelin songs at his solo concerts again while touring in support of the album, and collaborated on a song named "The Only One" for Page's '88 solo album Outrider.
 (Side rant: Why the heck aren't there more Jimmy Page solo albums?)